 The very fast availability of telehealth appointments at all hours also means faster access to referrals.
 Some providers also offer specialist appointments at a gap fee, further reducing your out-of-pocket costs.
 This is a perk when timely specialist consultations can be hard to come by via traditional health care providers.

-Additionally, using your Medicare card simplifies the process from booking over consult to receiving your treatment – all via bulk billing with no (or negligible) out-of-pocket cost.
+Additionally, using your Medicare card simplifies the process from booking, through the consult, to receiving your treatment – all via bulk billing with no (or negligible) out-of-pocket cost.

 It also enhances care continuity, as it allows for easy sharing of health information with your primary doctor via digital solutions.